 - In many states, Medigap premiums can increase as you age.
 In addition, if you decide to drop your Medigap Plan, you may have to pay a much higher premium to get it back, if you can get it back at all.
 So exercise caution when changing your Medigap coverage.

-- You can only enroll in a Medicare Advantage Plan during Medicare’s annual open enrollment period (October 15 to December 7).
+- Medicare Advantage eligible individuals may enroll or disenroll from a Medicare Advantage plan during Medicare’s Annual Open Enrollment Period (October 15 to December 7).
 Once you select a Medicare Advantage Plan, you must stay with it for one year unless you qualify for a special enrollment period.

 - Sign-up periods for Medigap Plans vary from state to state.